 After a quick “dinner” at Kentucky Fried Chicken we head back the hotel.

-This gallery contains 36 images.
+This gallery contains 36 pictures.